OttoDIY/blockly/README.md

 3. Select Arduino nano and the USB port where Otto is connected.
 4. Upload and yes is that easy you can even just click upload and the code will be automatically compiled!

-Drag , drop, mix, play and create your own codes.[Join the Otto Builder community, see all the cool stuff we are making with Otto BLockly and post your ideas!](http://builders.ottodiy.com/)
+Drag , drop, connect, mix, play and create your own codes.[Join the Otto Builder community, see all the cool stuff we are making with Otto BLockly and post your ideas!](http://builders.ottodiy.com/)

 [## Support us by buying our awesome STEM robot kits](http://store.ottodiy.com/)